kubesphere/website/content/en/docs/api-reference/glossary.md

 - **App Store** <br>
     A public place for different tenants to share various applications.

-- **Deployment**

-    You use a Deployment to describe a desired state.
+- **Deployment** <br>You use a Deployment to describe a desired state.
 The Kubernetes Deployment controller changes the actual state to the desired state at a controlled rate.
 In other words, a Deployment runs multiple replicas of an application and replaces any instances if they fail.
 For more information, see [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

-- **StatefulSet**

-    A StatefulSet is the workload object used to manage stateful applications, such as MySQL.
+- **StatefulSet** <br>A StatefulSet is the workload object used to manage stateful applications, such as MySQL.
 For more information, see [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).

-- **DaemonSet**

-    A DaemonSet ensures that all (or some) nodes run a copy of a Pod, such as Fluentd and Logstash.
+- **DaemonSet** <br>A DaemonSet ensures that all (or some) nodes run a copy of a Pod, such as Fluentd and Logstash.
 For more information, see [DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).

-- **Job**

-    A Job creates one or more Pods and ensures that a specified number of them successfully terminate.
+- **Job** <br>A Job creates one or more Pods and ensures that a specified number of them successfully terminate.
 For more information, see [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).

-- **CronJob**

-    A CronJob creates Jobs on a time-based schedule.
+- **CronJob** <br>A CronJob creates Jobs on a time-based schedule.
 A CronJob object is like one line of a crontab (cron table) file.
 It runs a Job periodically on a given schedule.
 For more information, see [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).

-- **Service**

-    A Kubernetes Service is an abstraction object which defines a logical set of Pods and a policy by which to access them - sometimes called a microservice.
+- **Service** <br>A Kubernetes Service is an abstraction object which defines a logical set of Pods and a policy by which to access them - sometimes called a microservice.
 For more information, see [Service](https://kubernetes.io/docs/concepts/services-networking/service/).

 ## DevOps